rundevs/rundev/README.md

 </div>

 This is the online markdown editor with live preview
-- 🌱 Simple Editor
+- 🌱 Simple Editor.
-- 🖥 Multiple themes
+- 🎨 Multiple themes.
+- 📝 Markdonw Preview.
+- 🚀 JavaScript runtime.

 Get maximum readability and ease by documenting your projects, taking your workflow and accomplishing more.